MateusClepf/gift-voucher-validation/voucher-validation/README.md

 - Verifies that tokens were issued for the expected frontend URL
 - Forwards valid requests to the backend API
 - Returns appropriate error responses for invalid requests
-- Handles CORS for cross-domain requests
-- Properly responds to OPTIONS preflight requests for CORS compatibility
 - Strips Turnstile tokens before forwarding to backend for cleaner requests

 ## Setup